jonathangjertsen/zig-examples/README.md

 zig started 7 years ago and this repo is now 4 years old, these examples probably don't build anymore

+I'm currently working on porting these examples to zig 0.11

 # Zig examples

 These are some examples that I'm writing for myself while I'm learning Zig.